akhmadshin/next-query-glue/README.md

 # next-query-glue

-> Tiny glue layer between next.js and react-query/rtk-query/swr.
+> Tiny glue layer between next.js and react-query (or any other fetching library).

 ## Installation